-How Small Businesses Can Benefit from using a Facility Management Tool
+How Small Businesses Can Benefit From Using Facility Management Tools

-It’s well-known that many enterprises and large organisations benefit from using facility management (FM) tools, but there are many advantages to small businesses using FM solutions too.
+It’s well-known that many enterprises and large organisations benefit from using computer-aided facility management (CAFM) tools, but there are many advantages to small businesses using digitized facility solutions too.

-For SMBs and small business owners, adapting your business to include integrated FM or outsourcing support may not feature in your 5-year plan.
-But, there are several ways that facility management tools can support small businesses and startups.
+For SMBs and small business owners, adapting businesses to include integrated CAFM or outsourcing support may not feature in a 5-year plan.
+But, there are several ways that facility management tools can support smaller organisations.
 These include helping to reach annual KPI’s, scaling up, and future-proofing services to ensure businesses stay flexible to the changing needs of the workforce.

 Facility management is an essential function in the workplace of every organisation.
-Covering a diverse set of requirements—from managing people to processes, and responding to emergencies—facility management ensures staff remain safe, comfortable, and able to perform their jobs to a high standard.
+From managing people to processes and responding to safety regulations, facility management ensures staff remain safe, comfortable, and able to perform their jobs to a high standard.

-In a small business, responsibility for facilities may rest with your office manager or a team member.
+In a small business, responsibility for facilities may rest with office managers or a designated team member.
 But, what about moving to the next stage of growth?
 Acquiring customers or increasing year-on-year revenues require careful planning and well-devised processes.
-By using the right tools to manage facility processes, small businesses can break-even quicker and accelerate growth.
+By using the right tools to manage facility processes, small businesses can break even quicker and accelerate growth.

 - What budgets are available?